Scottish Place Names

 - Tormore - the name of at least three places in Scotland (a village in Strathspey, Highland, a village on the Isle of Skye, and a village north of Blackwaterfoot on the Isle of Arran in North Ayrshire).

 - Carrville - there is actually a place in County Durham, northern England called Carrville.
 The element 'carr' also occurs widely in English place names since 'carr' in the north of England is a geographic term for a 'stony hill'.
 This does not guarantee, of course, that the name of the community in Richmond Hill is necessarily English.
 Like most place names given during the colonial period, Carrville is far more likely to refer to an early pioneer bearing the surname 'Carr'.
 Black (1996), the authority on Scottish family names, says that Carr is a variant of Ker/Kerr.
 A group of families of this name appeared in Central Scotland from the 15th to 17th centuries.
-Consequently, the name of this neighbourhood is quite likely to have a Scottish link.
+Consequently, the name of this Richmond Hill neighbourhood is quite likely to have a Scottish link.

 - Claremont - there is a village in Fife called Claremont, not to mention Claremont Park, a district of Edinburgh.
 Claremont is also found as an element in place names in southern England, including the famous Claremont Estate near Esher, Surrey (one of the royal homes of England).
-County Clare in Ireland could be another source of the name of this community.
+County Clare in Ireland could be another source of the name of the Pickering community.

 - Clarkson - As a place name, Clarkson can be found in two English counties.
 As a family name, Clarkson is associated with Scotland as well as England.
 Black (1996) notes that Scottish records of the name (which means 'son of the clerk, or scholar') go back to the 15th century in places as far apart as Aberdeenshire and Lanarkshire.
 The Mississauga neighbourhood was named after Warren Clarkson, who left his home in Albany, New York in 1808 to seek his fortune in Canada.
 Clarkson built the community's first store along the stagecoach trail which eventually bore his name.
 For many years, members of the Clarkson family ran the local post office (Wikipedia article on Clarkson, Mississauga, retrieved in May 2008).
 It is not known whether the Clarksons had Scottish ancestors.